Native Creekside Plants for the East Bay

 SMALLER SHRUBS, HERBS, GROUNDCOVERS, FERNS

-• California blackberrry (Rubus ursinus) Trailing evergreen with white flowers; excellent shade groundcover and slope stabilizer.
+• California blackberrry (Rubus ursinus) Trailing evergreen with white flowers; excellent shade groundcover and slope stabilizer, can be slow to establish, but eventually can form dense stands.
 Has furry prickles rather than sharp thorns, and three leaflets, not five like invasive Himalayan blackberry.
+Not much fruit.

 • Snowberry (Symphoricarpos mollis, albus) Small deciduous shrub with small pink flowers, white berries, spreads by runners to form small thicket.